Mouseketeers/silverstripe-subsites-cms-editor-css/README.md

 silverstripe-subsites-cms-editor-css
 ====================================

-Makes sure that the CMS will load editor.css from theme defined in subsites
+Makes sure that the CMS will load editor.css from theme defined in subsites.
+Just intall and it rock and rolls.